 - Visit a Modernist Building: Tour Gaudí’s lesser-known works like Casa Vicens and Palau Güell.

-- Explore El Raval: Discover this diverse neighborhood’s street art, markets, and cultural spots.
+- Explore El Raval: Discover this diverse neighbourhood’s street art, markets, and cultural spots.

 - Beach Day: Relax at Barceloneta Beach or one of the city’s other beautiful beaches.